When To Capitalize Long Prepositions In A Book Title

 There are many typographical options you can use on your book cover, including small caps for prepositions.

-You can almost throw out the punctuation rule book as far as your cover design is concerned because your title and author name are integral parts of the overall composition.
+You can almost throw out the punctuation rule book regarding your cover design because your title and author name are integral parts of the overall composition.

 The options are almost limitless because punctuating titles on a book cover is not the same as for your official book title.